 - I recommend storing them with wax paper in between each treat so they don’t stick together.

-Easter Rice Krispie Treats are just as gorgeous as they are delicious.
+Rice Krispie Easter Eggs are just as gorgeous as they are delicious.
 With fun spring colors and Easter sprinkles, this no bake Easter recipe is sure to delight the whole family’s taste buds.

 - 4 ½ Tbsp Butter, divided